27 Historical Fiction Books About Women in STEM

 Rosalind Franklin was a brilliant scientist who always felt more comfortable with the consistent laws of chemistry and physics than with people.
 Her colleagues complain about her and avoid working alongside her.

 When she is assigned to work on DNA, Rosalind believes she can finally be the one to figure out the building blocks of life.
 And then it finally happens.
-She discovers the double helix structure of DNA, but she could have never predicted what would happen next.
+She made a groundbreaking discovery about DNA’s structure, but she could never have predicted what would happen next.

-In this historical fiction novel, the author brings to light the story of this remarkable woman whose life-altering contributions to science were, for many years, hidden by the men around her.
+In this fictionalized biography, the author brings to light the story of the remarkable British scientist Rosalind Franklin, whose life-altering contributions to science were, for many years, hidden by the men around her.

 Book Summary